Notre Dame alumna MacKenzie Isaac named 2022 Rhodes Scholar

 - Grace Watkins ’17

 - Prathm Juneja '20

-Named for English businessman and politician Cecil Rhodes, the Rhodes Scholarships are the oldest international fellowships in the world, recognizing American students from all 50 states, the District of Columbia and the U.S. territories for their scholarly achievements, character, commitment to others and to the common good and potential for leadership.
+Named for English businessman and politician Cecil Rhodes, the Rhodes Scholarships are the oldest international fellowships in the world, recognizing American students from all 50 states, as well as the District of Columbia and the U.S. territories, for their scholarly achievements, character, commitment to others and to the common good and potential for leadership.

-For more information on this and other fellowship opportunities, visit cuse.nd.edu.
+For more information on this and other scholarship opportunities, visit cuse.nd.edu.